barnabycolby/MMM-Carousel/README.md

 }
 ```

-Note that a `position` setting is not required.
+Note that a `position` setting is required only if you want to show the page navigation icons and buttons.

 ### Configuration options
 The following properties can be configured: